 2. 3 First Prizes and 3 Second Prizes will be selected from Scientific Wallchart Division on the Initial Judging cum Project Exhibition day.

 3. To encourage more new schools leading students to explore the interest of science, a “Best Newcomer Award” will be given to first-time participating schools which achieve certain quality standard.
 (One team in Junior and Senior Divisions respectively)

 4. To encourage students to continue their science research, a “Best Potential Award” will be given to students who could not advance to the Final Judging but have the potential of science research.
 (One team in Junior and Senior Divisions respectively)

 5. To encourage students to develop projects concerning the people with special needs in the society, a “Society Care Award” will be given to outstanding teams which can provide related and feasible solutions.
 (One team in Junior and Senior Divisions respectively)

 6. Students are encouraged to apply their scientific knowledge in their daily lives.
 “Energy, Engineering and Environment Award” will be given to outstanding projects related to this topic from Junior and Senior Divisions.

 7. Champions of Junior and Senior Divisions will be sponsored to participate in an overseas exchange programme.
 Eligibility for participation may be subject to an age limit stipulated by the programme organizers.

-8. Champions, 1st runner-ups and 2nd runner-ups of Junior and Senior Divisions will be sponsored to participate in a Science and Technology Exchange Programme and may be selected to participate in InnoTech Month 2019.
+8. Champions, 1st runner-ups and 2nd runner-ups of Junior and Senior Divisions will be sponsored to participate in a Science and Technology Exchange Programme.
 Eligibility for participation may be subject to an age limit stipulated by the programme organizers.

 9. Book coupons will be given to winning teams of all divisions as an award.